-Provides legal services to eligible individuals for family law matters including custody, access and support.
+Provides legal services to eligible individuals for family law matters including parenting and support.
 Please note that Legal Aid cannot assist with family property matters.

 Co-ordinates free legal services through a number of programs to assist individuals with limited means.